percona/percona-helm-charts/charts/pg-db/README.md

-# pg-db: A chart for installing Percona PostgreSQL Operator managed Databases
+# pg-db: A chart for installing Percona Distribution for PostgreSQL Operator managed Databases

-This chart implements Percona PostgreSQL deployment in Kubernets via Custom Resource object.
+This chart implements Percona Distribution for PostgreSQL deployment in Kubernets via Custom Resource object.
 The project itself can be found here:

 * <https://github.com/percona/percona-postgresql-operator>